-Picking fresh raspberries is a summer outing we never miss.
+Picking fresh raspberries is a summer outing to never miss.
 There are a few things that always make a trip successful no matter where you pick.
-Best Raspberry Picking Tips will help make your trip a fun one and I’ve included some delicious recipes to make with all your fresh berries too!
+These Best Raspberry Picking Tips will help make your trip fun and fruitful.

 How to Know Raspberries are Ripe for Picking